bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 39°
+- 36°
-- mist
+- overcast clouds
-- 82% humidity
+- 81% humidity
 - 7 mph wind
 - 100% cloud cover
-- 58 AQI 🟨
+- 63 AQI 🟨
-- 0.55 inches of precipitation in the past 24 hours
+- 0.56 inches of precipitation in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>